 Today we will have afull daydrive south to cross theMagellan Straits over to the island of Tierra del Fuego.
 Tonight we will wild camp somewhere on the Chilean side of Tierra del Fuego.
 Estimated Drive Time - 9-10 hours.

 Border information:Exit Chile at San Sebastian, enter Argentina at San Sebastian Today we cross over to the Argentine side of Tierra del Fuegoand drive to the incredible port townof Ushuaia, the southernmost town in the world!
-In Ushuaia we stay in dorm beds in a friendly local hostel.
+In Ushuaia we stay in a Hotel out of town close to the National park, there are regular shuttles into the town.
 Estimated Drive Time - 7-8hours.

 Border information:if you are finishing in Ushuaia, you will most likely exit Argentina at Ushuaia Malvinas ArgentinasInternational Airport (IATA code: USH).
 Today is a free dayin the wonderful remote town of Ushuaia, with options such as a visit to the hauntingly beautifulTierra del Fuego National Park, boat trips to see the scenery and wildlife of the Beagle Channel, or heading outhorse riding along the coast for those with more time here.
 Today is theend day for passengers finishing their trip in Ushuaia.Please note there is no accommodation included on the trip tonight -pleasecontact the Dragoman Sales Team if you would like to arrange someextra nights ofaccommodation here after your trip.

 Overland expedition vehicle, 4x4, Private bus, Local bus, Boat, Ferry, Train

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.